Cifas Homepage

 NewsroomCareersContact Us

-Discover what the most ‘common’ types of first party fraud were, what people felt were the most ‘reasonable’ fraudulent acts to commit and which scenarios people felt were not illegal.
+Discover what the most ‘common’ types of first party fraud are, what people feel is the most ‘reasonable’ fraudulent acts to commit and which scenarios people see as being legal.

 Headline release: 1 in 8 adults admit to commiting fraud in the last 12 months